Date of Degree

 Copyright 2009 Jing Qian

 Qian, Jing.
-"Discrete gradient method in solid mechanics." dissertation, University of Iowa, 2009.
+"Discrete gradient method in solid mechanics."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.